Chatter-Laravel/core/README.md

     The installation command will take care of all that you need to install the forum: migrations, js components, tailwind, composer packages, node packages, etc.

-4. Add the CanDiscuss trait to your User model
+4. Add the CanDiscuss and HasApiTokens trait to your User model.
+If you have Laravel Passport already installed on your project you probably already have the HasApiTokens trait in your User model

     ```php
     <?php